 The ITAM/ SAM policy should detail the reach of the ITAM/ SAM processes to be created.
-This is important, particularly in larger/ enterprise organisations, as certain territories or business units could be managing their own IT assets, and so accountability for ITAM/ SAM should fall to those in charge of their own IT.
+This is important, as certain territories or business units could be managing their own IT assets.
+Accordingly, accountability for ITAM/ SAM should fall to those in charge of their own IT.

 Although not contained in the ITAM/ SAM Policy document, reference should be made to its location.
-The RACI Chart should detail all stakeholders involved in all the ITAM/ SAM processes so that no assumption is made about who is doing what when it comes to IT/ software management.
-A RACI Chart supporting out SAM Process Kit can be found in our SAM Starter File (.zip) available for free on our whitepapers page).
+The RACI Chart should detail all stakeholders involved in all the ITAM/ SAM processes.
+This dispels any confusion about who is doing what when it comes to IT/ software management.
+A Template RACI Chart can be found in our SAM Starter File (.zip) available on our whitepapers page).

-A list of processes and their primary goals could be something that forms an Annex to the ITAM/ SAM Policy, as the list could get quite large for the 3-4 page document we’re aiming for and distract from the communications/ education goal of the ITAM/ SAM Policy Document.
+A list of processes and their primary goals could be something that forms an Annex to the ITAM/ SAM Policy.
+The list could get quite large for the 3-4 content-pages, distracting from the goals of the Policy Document.

 ITAM/ SAM Operations Plan:

 This is where you can go crazy!
-Again, the ITAM/ SAM Policy document should point towards the ITAM/ SAM operations plan and expand in much greater detail on all of the points/ headings contained in the ITAM/ SAM Policy document.
+Again, the ITAM/ SAM Policy document should point towards the ITAM/ SAM operations plan.
+Expanding in much greater detail on all of the points/ headings contained in the ITAM/ SAM Policy document.

-Once more, depending on the quantity of technologies engaged with, detailing which technologies are to be sued and why could find its way to an Annex of the ITAM/ SAM Policy Document.
+Detailing which technologies are to be used (and why) could be an Annex of the ITAM/ SAM Policy Document.

 ITAM/ SAM Maturity:

-ITAM/ SAM are not static disciplines, so we should be making mention of the idea that we are looking to improve/ progress this discipline over time.
-This curve/ roadmap could be based on risk, but should appraise readers that ITAM/ SAM is not a “silver bullet” by which all woes will be resolved instantly.
+ITAM/ SAM are not static disciplines.
+We should be qualifying the idea that we are looking to improve SAM over time.
+This roadmap could be based on risk, but should appraise readers that ITAM/ SAM is not a “silver bullet”.

 Definition of which IT/ SAM assets are in scope:

-As well as defining a geographical/ business-based boundary, it’s also worth qualifying which IT/ SAM assets are to be covered by this policy.
-This could be further qualified by creating a Support Software Catalogue, (download your free whitepaper on creating an SSC here) which would support ITSM and ITAM/ SAM operations.
+Aside from defining a geographical/ business-based boundary, it’s also worth qualifying which IT/ SAM assets are to in scope.
+You could further qualify this by creating a Support Software Catalogue, which would support ITSM and ITAM/ SAM operations.

-A Reporting Process should be established to act like a USB port for the rest of the business to interface with the ITAM/ SAM system (and by system we mean the right blend of People, Process and Technology) that way, a two-way structured exchange of information can take place.
+An established Reporting Process acts like a USB port for the business to interface with the ITAM/ SAM system.
+That way, a two-way structured exchange of information can take place.

-The engine by which the ITAM/ SAM system will progress along the maturity curve; Plan, Do Check and Act are the principle components of the Deming Cycle and should be applied to the ITAM/ SAM System.
+PDCA is the engine by which the ITAM/ SAM system will progress along the maturity curve.
+Plan, Do, Check and Act steps form the Deming Cycle and should be applied to the ITAM/ SAM System.
 Try and make sure this is explicitly called out in the SAM Policy.

-A suggested document hierarchy is offered below, often missed under the assumption that the technology will answer all ITAM/ SAM problems – at best though, a SAM Suite is nothing more than a barometer for licence compliance; the business has to act on compliance reports to improve its given situation.
-If it only waits to do this when it is called upon to generate an ELP, (an audit or contract renewal) then the business will always lose.
+A suggested document hierarchy is offered below.
+This is often missed under the assumption that the technology will answer all SAM Policy Template questions.
+At best, a SAM Suite is nothing more than a barometer for licence compliance.
+The business has to act on compliance reports to improve its given situation.
+If it only waits to do this when an ELP is needed, then the business will always lose.
 For a deeper dive on the nature of the documents below, please see our webpage on our SAM Process Kit.